ivanbeldad/r0gr-target/README.md

 then in step 3 add them to `defaultPrioritizers`.

 ## Running the tests (e2e)

+Unit tests can be executed using the `npm test` command.

 First, ensure that the script has the right permissions if it doesn't already
 ```bash